movingoolong/moving-oolong/content/posts/episode-2-myers-briggs-decide-our-careers.md

   allow="encrypted-media"></iframe>
 ---
 We let Myers-Briggs decide our careers!
 With the first semester of senior year coming to a close, we all feel the pressure of determining our post-grad career plans.
 From high school to now, how have our career plans changed?
 And what does a personality test have to do with it anyways?

+You can find the specific MBTI test we used [here](https://www.16personalities.com/).